Averagenormaljoe/NST-Final-Project/readMe.md

 'setup.py' exists for compatibility purposes for the pyproject.toml file in each directory of the project.

+The 'Tests' folder in each directory are used to test the '.py' files using pytest.

 ### StyleMotion (AdaIN) - "AdaIN" directory

 The main StyleMotion prototype.
 Code is adapted from tensorflow website [2].